|www.ethanwiner.com - since 1997|

 The last two files are even more typical, mixing the noise and test tones behind pop music at 40 dB down, similar to the hiss level on a cassette tape.
 The tones in this test also pulse on and off every second, to test whether artifacts such as distortion can really be heard if they're substantially softer than background hiss.
 In the music_tones-40.wav file the tones are at the same -40 level as the constant noise.
 In music_tones-50.wav the tones are 10 dB below the noise at -50.
 I can just barely make out where the tones start and stop in the -40 version, and when the tones are 10 dB below the noise at -50 I doubt most people will hear them.
 And this is with the noise only 40 dB softer than the music, versus the -90 dB noise level of 16-bit audio on CDs.

 I'm confident that these test files bust the myth that anyone can hear artifacts 40 dB below a typical noise floor.
 However, it's important to understand that there are many types of noise.
-The audibility of artifacts and tones below the noise floor depends on the frequencies present in the noise versus the frequencies present in the tones or artifacts.
-Noise containing mostly high frequencies will not mask low frequency tones, and vice versa.
+The audibility of artifacts and tones below the noise floor depends on the frequencies present in the noise versus the frequencies present in the program.
+Noise containing mostly high frequencies will not mask low frequency content, and vice versa.

 My hope is that these tests will put into proper perspective exactly how noticeable artifacts really are at various levels below the music.
 Especially for people who have no way to readily test this for themselves.